Find out about air quality in Swindon

 Local authorities are responsible for managing air quality, working with local stakeholders.
 We review and assess air quality in our area to determine whether we are likely to achieve the targets set out by Government.

-In a paper agreed by Swindon Borough Council’s Cabinet in February 2018, Kingshill Road area was declared an air quality management area (AQMA).
-This was because regular monitoring of Nitrogen Dioxide (NO2) in this location, the most common pollutant, indicates that this location is currently in breach of the annual average air quality objective of 40μg/m3.
+In a paper agreed by Swindon Borough Council’s Cabinet in February 2018, Kingshill Road area was declared an Air Quality Management Area (AQMA).
+This was because regular monitoring of Nitrogen Dioxide (NO₂) in this location, the most common pollutant, indicates that this location is currently in breach of the annual average air quality objective of 40μg/m3.
+The Council issued a media release on 2 February 2018.

 Over half of all local authorities in England have declared AQMAs.
 This interactive map shows where they are across the UK and which local authorities have declared AQMAs.

-If you would like further information about the work of the Air Quality Management Steering Group, please contact firstname.lastname@example.org
+If you would like further information about the work of the Air Quality Management Steering Group, or if you have a suggestion for the group please contact firstname.lastname@example.org.

 Report an air quality issue

-If you would like to report a problem with air quality management in Swindon, please see the Tell us about an air quality problem webpage.
+You can report an issue with air quality in Swindon via the tell us about an air quality problem webpage.